A prune is the dried fruit of the Prunus domestica or European Plum. In the USA it is increasingly known as the dried plum.

 The hulls, or shells, are mostly composed of cellulose and decompose slowly.
 They are burned as biomass fuel.

 A walnut is an edible seed of any tree of the genus Juglans, especially the Persian or English walnut, Juglans regia.
-Walnut seeds are a high density source of nutrients, particularly proteins and essential fatty acids.

 The word walnut derives from the Germanic wal- and Old English wealhhnutu, literally “foreign nut”, wealh meaning “foreign”